What is .discourse.group TLD

 Why and who choose the .discourse.group domain

 Organizations selecting this label typically prioritize structured conversation, knowledge exchange, or member engagement at group scale.
 We see .discourse.group domains adopted by associations, open-source communities, events, and internal forums seeking harmonized naming across chapters or teams.
 In practice, .discourse.group websites cluster around discussion hubs, documentation, and governance updates, where clarity of purpose outweighs mass-market appeal.
-With 298 live sites and presence in 3 countries, decision-makers can benchmark discoverability, hosting profiles, and registrar preferences against peers.
-Portfolio managers can further segment by DNS posture via 298 and track monthly cadence – e.g., 14 in December 2025 – to gauge momentum.
+With live sites and presence in countries, decision-makers can benchmark discoverability, hosting profiles, and registrar preferences against peers.
+Portfolio managers can further segment by DNS posture via and track monthly cadence – e.g., – to gauge momentum.
 Use our dataset to validate fit, map competitors, and monitor migrations before committing budget.
 Download .discourse.group domain datasets from webatla for deeper segmentation.